DevConsole

 DevConsole uses SRPC over WebSocket (/_devconsole/ws) for bidirectional communication.
 The protocol is defined in resources/proto/devconsole.proto and uses Protocol Buffers for encoding.

-Real-time events (new HTTP requests, SRPC messages, mutex state changes, worker jobs) are pushed from server to client without polling.
+Real-time events (new HTTP requests, SRPC messages, database queries, mutex state changes, worker jobs) are pushed from server to client without polling.

 Security